 The conference will also enable delegates to share their own experiences, as well as updating them on key developments in research integrity.

 This conference is aimed at anyone with an interest in research integrity, research ethics, ensuring quality and ethical standards in research, or in addressing poor practice, mistakes or misconduct in research.
+It is a FREE event open to all.

-Please note that this event is for staff and research students at UKRIO subscriber institutions only.
 If your institution would like to learn more about the benefits of supporting UKRIO, please contact us.

 Information on speakers will be added shortly

-our 2021 conference will be a virtual event, held on Wednesday 19 and Thursday 20 May 2021.
+Our 2021 conference will be a virtual event, held on Wednesday 19 and Thursday 20 May 2021.

 A programme for the event will be made available shortly.